 Most states and cities closed restaurants, bars, and gyms, Las Vegas casinos are closing, beaches are closed, while other states and restaurant chains now offer only pickup or delivery, and Hoboken, NJ declared a city-wide curfew at night.

-Friday the 13th – Everything is Canceled, Everywhere
+March, Friday the 13th – Everything is Canceled, Everywhere

 President Trump today declared a national emergency with tallies of 1,700 cases and 40 deaths from coronavirus.
 In a press conference, Trump announced plans to catch up on testing capacity with emergency approval from the FDA for tests, and partnership with drug companies and even Walmart and Target who volunteered their parking lots for drive-through testing.
 The US is short on tests and testing procedures because it rejected a test provided by the World Health Organization, and had the CDC make their own, flawed version.
 Plus, siloed public and private healthcare in the US means there’s no national testing procedures or even a central tracking database.